GRE over IPsec

 If the head-end advertises a summary route to the branch, split tunneling is enabled on all packets not destined for the summary.
 Any packets not destined for the summary are split-tunneled to the Internet.
 For example, split tunneling is not used for the branch sites in a design where the head-end router advertises a default route ( 0.0.0.0/0 ) through the p2p GRE tunnel.

-Split tunneling is a networking concept allowing users to selectively route traffic from their local device to a local or remote network.
+Split tunneling is a networking concept that allows users to selectively route traffic from their local device to a local or remote network.
 It gives users secure access to corporate networks and other resources from public or untrusted networks.
 Split tunneling can also be used to reduce network congestion.
 For example, if a user is on a public network and needs to access a resource on a remote network, the user can set up a split tunnel to send only the traffic that needs to go over the remote network.
 This reduces the traffic on the public network, allowing it to perform more efficiently.

 Control plane